tc39/notes/meetings/2019-06/june-5.md

 DD: If proposal does not cover deciding on a namespace, and declares we will not make imports executable synchronously, then that would make sense and allow moving to stage 2.

-MS: We do need to determine namespace issues, so unwilling to strike out #1 from this [See stage 2 criteria slide]
+MLS: We do need to determine namespace issues, so unwilling to strike out #1 from this [See stage 2 criteria slide]

 PDL: Not disagreeing, but does it need to be part of this proposal, or part of a namespace proposal that is independent.
 Not saying that we should say  tc39 has no business in namespaces.
 Just this proposal is not where we define it.

-MS: I could _almost_ go along.
+MLS: I could _almost_ go along.
 Mark said TC39 needs to be involved if namespace is TC39-central, so may be a blocker for Mark on the the proposal.

 MM: Yes.
 Not objecting to stage 2 on those grounds.